psyukthi/feeling-responsive/_posts/2024-10-01-the-power-of-cbt.md

 ### What is CBT?

 CBT is a type of talking therapy that focuses on changing negative thought patterns and behaviors.
-It teaches individuals to challenge and reframe their thoughts, leading to healthier responses to everyday situations[^1^][5].
+It teaches individuals to challenge and reframe their thoughts, leading to healthier responses to everyday situations.

 ### Benefits of CBT